cython/cython/docs/src/userguide/memoryviews.rst

 Typed Memoryviews
 **************************

-Typed memoryviews can be used for efficient access to buffers.
-It is similar to the current buffer support, but has more features and cleaner syntax.
+Typed memoryviews can be used for efficient access to buffers, such as NumPy arrays, without incurring any Python overhead.
+It is similar to the current buffer support (``np.ndarray[np.float64_t, ndim=2]``, but has more features and cleaner syntax.
 A memoryview can be used in any context (function parameters, module-level, cdef class attribute, etc) and can be obtained from any object that exposes the PEP 3118 buffer interface.

 ..
 Note:: Support is experimental and new in this release, there may be bugs!